- No products in the cart.

 Following this, honeybees seal the comb to safeguard the ripe honey through the liquid from their abdomen or stomach called beeswax.

-The honey bee has two stomachs; one is ‘honey stomach’ to store nectar before passing to the other bees.
+The honey bee has two stomachs; one is the ‘honey stomach’ to store nectar before passing to the other bees.
 And the other one is ‘food stomach’.
 Hence, honey is safe and hygienic, maintained by honeybees in their stomach separately.

 Why do they store honey?